-----

 A. Hi James.
 It is usual to chemically strip anodizing from aluminum rather than blast it off. caustic soda ⇦liquid caustic soda in bulk on Amazon [affil link] (sodium hydroxide) is often used for this purpose by anodizing shops, but this will also attack the aluminum if left too long.
 So even better is a chromic-phosphoric acid mix that dissolves anodizing but not aluminum.
 You can search the site with the key words my reply uses, and read a good deal about stripping anodizing from aluminum.

 As Frank's reply suggests, electroplating onto aluminum is a little problematic in terms of durability.
 The issue is that aluminum cannot be electroplated onto directly, but requires a zincate immersion plating process first, which does not offer the same adhesion as direct electroplating.
-If done properly it can work fairly well (thousands of miles of aluminum bus bar has been copper plated), but Frank's caution is appreciated.
+If done properly it can work fairly well (thousands of miles of aluminum bus bar has been copper plated), but Frank's caution is much appreciated.
 Good luck.

 Regards,